erikhysterik/reshelving-alexandria/README.md

 ## Description
 **Based on Omega Gatsby starter**

-**Under Development: Currently hosted in Gatsby Cloud at:** https://reshelvingalexandriamain.gatsbyjs.io/legacy-library
+**Under Development: Currently hosted in AWS Amplify at:** https://main.d2dzs0uvm021lx.amplifyapp.com/legacy-library/books

 **Gatsby-based statically-generated site built to host searchable book-related content hosted in a MySql a database inherited from another project**
 **Uses Algolia and MySql plugins, and react-bootstrap**